 C and E museum

 During the Cold War era, Canada and the US established the DEW (distant early warning) Line.
 This row of radar station resembled a bead necklace strung across the throat of the Far North.
 It was backed up by two further lines, the Mid-Canada and the Pinetree Line.
 The idea was to have advance warning if the Soviets fired missiles at North American cities.

 Part of the Pinetree Line, Canadian Forces Station Dana was also known as Sage Hill.
 Established by NORAD in 1962, it was decommissioned in the mid-eighties.
 It stood idle until being turned to service as a conference centre that hosted earlier incarnations of the Sage Hill writing experience.
-Larry Gasper, a Saskatchewan writer who attended Sage Hill there, remembers the bat guano in the abandoned tower.
+Larry Gasper, a Saskatchewan writer who attended Sage Hill there, remembers the bat guano that filled the abandoned tower.